bassjobsen/affix/README.md

 Alternatively this template will show you how to use the Bootstrap 3 plugin with Bootstrap 4.

-Bootstrap 4 with Affix plugin.
+Bootstrap 4 with jQuery Affix plugin.
 It includes a Sass compiler and a set of Panini HTML templates for you.
 [Panini](https://github.com/zurb/panini) is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials, external Handlebars helpers, or external data as JSON or YAML.

 ## Installation